 Help the Conference Chair prepare the post-event report for SIGPLAN EC.

-As former Programme Chair, you may be invited to serve on the conference’s Steering Committee.
+As former Program Chair, you may be invited to serve on the conference’s Steering Committee.
 For the steering committee formal rules for your particular conference, consult the relevant SIGPLAN conference web page.
 Links to these pages can be be found here.

 The ACM Digital Library and Sheridan Printing, who prepare many ACM proceedings, are both set up to accept auxiliary material.
 The SIGPLAN EC encourages SIGPLAN-sponsored conferences to accept such material as part of the publication process.
 (Some conferences also accept auxiliary material with submissions; this is an independent issue.)

-Auxiliary material may include:
+Auxiliary material may include